 Mergers and acquisitions

-Since the start of the merger control regime in 2007, the CCCS has received 83 merger notifications as of February 2021, of which six progressed to a Phase 2 review for complex mergers.
-Four were granted conditional clearance subject to commitments while six were withdrawn by the merger parties, and the remainder cleared in CCCS’s Phase 1 review.
+Since the start of the merger control regime in 2007, the CCCS has received 104 merger notifications as of June 2023, of which eight progressed to a Phase 2 review for complex mergers (with one pending).
+Five were granted conditional clearance subject to commitments while eight were withdrawn by the merger parties, and the remainder cleared in CCCS’s Phase 1 review.

 Latest enforcement priorities